 Examples of blogs earning with PPC/Google AdSense:

-This is by far the most popular way people make money from their blogs.
-It works for almost all niches and audiences.
+This is by far the most popular way people make money from their blogs and that’s because works for almost all niches and audiences.
 As a matter of fact, it is the best way to make money from a blog.

-Affiliate marketing is simply the process of promoting other people’s products and getting rewards for each sale.
-With affiliate marketing, you get people to buy a product/service and the product owner or merchant, gives you a reward for each sale.
+Affiliate marketing is simply the process of promoting other people’s products and getting rewards for each generated sale or lead.
+With affiliate marketing, you get people to buy a product/service and the product owner or merchant, gives you a reward for that sale.
 It could be cash commissions, discounts, gift cards or a free product.

-If you run a mom/newborn blog, you could recommend baby items to your audience (who are mostly mothers/expectant mothers or just anyone looking for information about newborns or motherhood) and when they buy, the company or merchant pays you a commission.
+If you run a mom/newborn blog, you could recommend baby items to your audience (who are mostly new moms/expectant mothers or just anyone looking for information about newborns or motherhood) and when they buy, the company or merchant pays you a commission.